Istanbul Food Guide

 Photo credit: Kaşıbeyaz Florya

-Perhaps that’s why you can find seasonal fruit juice, seasonal fruit salad, and even seasonal fruit desserts here.
-If your favorite fruit isn’t in season, though, the tahini profiterole is a creamy touch of heaven.
+That may be why you’ll find seasonal fruit juice, seasonal fruit salad, and even seasonal fruit desserts here.
+If your favorite fruit isn’t in season, the tahini profiterole is a creamy touch of heaven.

-Every day of the week, they have a different special – if you visit on Wednesdays, get the sour small meatballs soup (Ekşili Köfte), but Saturdays have the lamb cubes drizzled with buttery thyme and served with a delicious yogurt.
+Every day of the week brings a different special.
+Visit on a Wednesday and get the sour small meatball soup (ekşili köfte); Saturdays bring lamb cubes drizzled with buttery thyme and served with yogurt.

 If you really want to amp up the spiciness of the raw meatballs, a crisp Turkish beer will have you calling the fire brigade.
-Finally, if you reserve early, this high-class restaurant can serve you in a private ‘family’ booth – that is when your kids aren’t having fun in the playpen.
+Reserve early and this high-class restaurant can seat you in a private family booth, at least while your kids are busy in the playpen.

 6. Pirpirim Gaziantep Mutfağı